mahmoudparsian/data-algorithms-book/README_lib.md

 Option-2: Download
 ==================
-You may download that jar file from the following URL:
+You may download that jar file from the following URL and then copy it to the `lib` directory:

 * [spark-assembly-1.0.2-hadoop2.5.0.jar](http://www.mapreduce4hackers.com/dataalgorithmsbook/lib/spark-assembly-1.0.2-hadoop2.5.0.jar)
 * Size of this jar is: 130,007,545 bytes